 Looking for a sleek, contemporary, adults-only all-inclusive that offers numerous amenities and excellent service?
 Look no further than Secrets Silversands Riviera Cancun.
 Located 20 min. south of the Cancun airport near the fishing village of Puerto Morelos, the Silversands caters to adults who enjoy Miami-chic ambiance in an oceanfront setting.
-This resort is a recipient of the AAA Four Diamond award for its stellar amenities and service.
+This resort is a recipient of the AAA Four Diamond award for its stellar amenities and service, and most recently has been Rainforest Alliance Certified given its efforts to reduce the resort’s environmental impact.

-No matter the room location, there is a nearby pool–some are just a few steps away from one’s terrace.
-Given the fact there are so many pools to enjoy, there happens to be more swim-up suites available here than at most other resorts.
+No matter the room location at Secrets Silversands, there is a nearby pool–some are just a few steps away from one’s terrace.
+Given the fact there are so many pools to enjoy, there happens to be more swim-up suites available here than at many other resorts.
 Terraces do not step directly down into a pool as is common for traditional swim-up suites, but with resort pools being only a few steps away, grassy areas and private loungers grace the space instead.

-Dining well is the order of the day when vacationing here.
-This resort offers no less than seven a la cartes, a buffet restaurant, a poolside grill for lunch and snacks, and Coco Café for pastries and coffee/tea.
-Although there is no dinner buffet service, the plethora of dining choices nicely fills in this gap.
-Secrets resorts do not require dinner reservations with the exception of the teppanyaki show tables at Himitsu restaurant.
+Dining well is the order of the day when vacationing at a Secrets resort.
+This resort offers no less than seven a la cartes, a buffet restaurant, a poolside grill, and Coco Café, all for guests’ snacking and dining pleasure.
+Although there is no dinner buffet option, the plethora of dining choices nicely fills in this gap.
+Secrets resorts do not require dinner reservations (with the exception of the teppanyaki show tables), so there is no need to waste precious vacation time standing in line or on the phone when it comes to standard dining experiences.

 Type of Resort: Adults-only

-Best Suited For: Couples typically between the ages of 25 and 40 (couples of all ages come here, however)
+Best Suited For: Couples typically between the ages of 25 and 40 (couples of all ages come here, however), honeymooners, couples celebrating anniversaries/birthdays

-Room Amenities: King or two dbl beds, balcony/terrace with daybed and table and two chairs, A/C, sofa, mini-bar, in-room safe, room service delivery box, flat screen TV, CD/DVD/MP3 player, alarm clock, coffee maker, telephone, iron/ironing board, robe and slippers, ceiling fan, umbrella, hair dryer, dbl vessel sinks, Jacuzzi tub, separate shower with rainforest showerhead and body wand, toiletries, and 24-hr. room service.
-WiFi in addition to local calls and calls to the US and Canada are complimentary if you download the Secrets app.
+Room Amenities: King or two dbl beds, A/C, balcony/terrace with daybed, sitting room with sofa, coffee table, ceiling fan, and table with two chairs, mini-bar, digital safe, room service delivery box, flat screen TV, telephone, CD/DVD/MP3 player, coffee maker, alarm clock, iron/ironing board, robe and slippers, umbrella, hair dryer, dbl vessel sinks, Jacuzzi tub, separate shower with rainforest showerhead and body wand, toiletries, and 24-hr. room service.
+WiFi as well as calls to the US, Canada, and local calls are complimentary if you download the Secrets app.
 Here is a brief rundown of suite categories:

-- Jr. Suite: King or two dbl beds with garden, pool, or partial ocean view.
+- Jr. Suite Pool View: King or two dbl beds

-- Jr. Swim-Out Suite: King or two dbl beds in a ground floor suite with nearby pool access.
+- Jr. Suite Swim-Up: King or two dbl beds in a ground floor suite with nearby pool access.

 - private check-in/out